log-ical/Digital-Logic-Simulator/README.md

 This project is still underdevelopment.
 Some features may not work or behave as intended.

-# FPGA-Inspired Logic Simulator
+# Digital Logic Simulator

-An FPGA-inspired logic simulator tool with waveform viewing, netlist parsing, and RTL visualization.
+A digital logic simulator tool with waveform viewing, netlist parsing, and RTL visualization.
 Built in C++ using SDL3, OpenGL, Dear ImGui, and ImNodes.

 ## Features